flarum/docs/docs/extend/notifications.md

 If you need your notification to be sent by email **only**, you can remove the `AlertableInterface` implementation, which will skip sending an alert for that notification.

 :::

+#### Mail Templates

+Now that we have our email views registered, we need to create the actual email templates.
+These are Blade views, and should be placed in the `views/emails` directory of your extension (unless you registered a different path).
+The filenames should match the names you returned in `getEmailViews`.

+You can use the following blade components:
+* `mail::html.notification`: The HTML template for notification emails.
+Use this when your notification is a type that can be disabled by the user, as it includes an unsubscribe link.
+* `mail::plain.notification`: The plain text template for notification emails.
+Use this when your notification is a type that can be disabled by the user, as it includes an unsubscribe link.
+* `mail::html.information`: The HTML template for informational emails.
+Use this when your notification is a type that cannot be disabled by the user.
+For example, the suspensions extension uses this for suspension emails.
+* `mail::plain.information`: The plain text template for informational emails.
+Use this when your notification is a type that cannot be disabled by the user.
+For example, the suspensions extension uses this for suspension emails.

 ### Notification Drivers